apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 <div class="centered">
 <img src="/images/2024/sad-myke.jpg">
-Not sure what prompt he used for this photo – perhaps “hung over, forlornly contemplating one’s cursed face”.</div>
+Not sure what prompt Myke used for this photo – perhaps “hung over, forlornly contemplating one’s cursed face”.</div>

 So what is going on here?
 Why are these new whiz-bang AI features creating underwhelming results?
 Why does my hand have seven fingers?